Ammianus Marcellinus: Biography

 He eventually settled in Rome and began the Res gestae.
 The precise year of his death is unknown, but scholarly consensus places it somewhere between 392 and 400 at the latest.

-Modern scholarship generally describes Ammianus as a pagan who was tolerant of Christianity.
-Marcellinus writes of Christianity as being a "plain and simple" religion that demands only what is just and mild, and when he condemns the actions of Christians, he does not do so based on their Christianity as such.
+Modern scholarship generally describes Ammianus as a pagan who was tolerant of Christians.
+He writes of Christianity as being a "plain and simple" religion that demands only what is just and mild, and when he condemns the actions of Christians, he does not do so based on their Christianity as such.
 His lifetime was marked by lengthy outbreaks of sectarian and dogmatic strife within the new state-backed faith, often with violent consequences (especially the Arian controversy) and these conflicts sometimes appeared unworthy to him, though it was territory where he could not risk going very far in criticism, due to the growing and volatile political connections between the church and imperial power.

 Ammianus was not blind to the faults of Christians or of pagans and was especially critical of them; he commented that "no wild beasts are so hostile to men as Christian sects, in general, are to one another" and he condemns the emperor Julian for excessive attachment to (pagan) sacrifice, and for his edict effectively barring Christians from teaching posts.